Sage-Bionetworks/portalsDocs/articles/links.md

 {% highlight python %}
 import synapseclient
 syn = synapseclient.login()

+# Add a local file to an existing project (syn12345) on Synapse
 linkEnt = synapseclient.Link(targetId="syn12345",targetVersion=1, parent="syn2345")
 #targetId is the synapse id of the file, table, etc that you want to link
 #targetVersion is optional, if no version is defined, the link will always point to the newest version